Light Rail Transit System Integration, Tel Aviv, Israel

 A state-of-the-art light rail transit system

 The growing demands on urban mobility have led to the development and construction of an efficient, state-of-the-art, reliable, fast-access and environmentally-friendly MRT (Mass Rapid Transit) system for the Tel Aviv metropolitan area.
-It consists of four planned light rail transit (LRT) lines.
+It consists of three planned light rail transit (LRT) lines.

 The Red Line is the first of the planned light rail transit lines.
 DB Engineering & Consulting is working as a subcontractor of the Chinese consortium CRTG-EEB, which in turn is the principal contractor of NTA, the customer in this project.